International Commission of Control and Supervision

 The International Commission of Control and Supervision (ICCS) was an international monitoring force created on 27 January 1973.
 It was formed, following the signing of the Paris Peace Accords ("Paris Agreement on Ending the War and Restoring Peace in Vietnam"), to replace the similarly-named International Commission for Supervision and Control in Vietnam (ICSC).
+The ICCS was led by a director general, with Pudjo Prasetyo of Indonesia as the last officeholder.

 Personnel

 The organization comprised military and civilian staffs, provided by four nations.
 Initially, these were: Canada, Hungary, Indonesia and Poland (CHIP).
 The Canadian and Polish delegations had been present for nearly two decades, whilst the Hungarians and Indonesians were new to the task.
 For balance, the countries were expressly chosen to represent both the communist nations, Poland and Hungary, and the non-communist nations, Canada and Indonesia.

 Canada had previously expressed dissatisfaction, and stayed largely to endure the successful establishment of the new body: It was a member from 29 January until 31 July 1973.
 The Canadian contingent was then replaced by one from Iran, which served from 1973 to 1975.